Dre Campbell Farm

 White Spots on Tomato Plants (Causes & Natural Treatments)

-In this article, we’re going to discuss the different causes of spots of white on tomato leaves and other plant parts.
-Also, we’ll look at the damage they do and how to fix it naturally.
+This article will discuss some causes of white spots on tomato leaves and other plant parts.
+Also, we will look at the damage they do and how to fix it naturally.

 Below are some common causes of tomato plant leaves, fruit skin, and other parts turning white.
 We’ll also look at how to treat the problem naturally.